This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What are the largest snake species you can legally own?

-What snakes can you keep as pets?
+Which snakes can be owned as pets?

 Which snake is the longest?